maheshkumarrp/docker-vertica/README.md

-# docker images for HPE Vertica
+# Docker images for HPE Vertica

-Docker images collection for Vertica database
+Docker images collection for HPE Vertica database

-Vertica is a column oriented database from HPE.
+HPE Vertica Analytics Platform from Hewlett Packard Enterprise is a column-oriented, relational database system built specifically to handle modern analytic workloads.
-It's available with both a free community licence, and an entreprise one.
+It's available with both a free community licence (up to 1 TB and 3 nodes) and an entreprise one.

 ## Flavours

 Following Vertica/Operating systems versions are provided:

+- Vertica 8.0.1
+  * on Debian Wheezy 7.10
+  * on Ubuntu LTS 14.04
+  * on Centos 6 & 7
 - Vertica 7.2.3
   * on Debian Wheezy 7.10
   * on Ubuntu LTS 14.04